French officials furious at Economist "time-bomb" taunt

 "You are talking about a newspaper which is resorting to excess to sell paper.
 I can tell you that France is not at all impressed," he told French TV station i>Tele late on Thursday.

-Laurence Parisot, head of the employers' organization Medef which has been lobbying for cuts to labor costs, also defended the government and said The Economist was behind the times.
+Laurence Parisot, head of the employers' organisation Medef which has been lobbying for cuts to labour costs, also defended the government and said The Economist was behind the times.

 Six months into his term, Hollande's approval ratings have slumped as he battles to both cut the deficit and kick start an economy where unemployment has risen to a 13-year high.